'We were trapped': Trauma of Jan. 6 lingers for lawmakers

 10 of23 Rep. Annie Kuster, D-N.H., talks during an interview with The Associated Press in her office on Capitol Hill in Washington, Wednesday, Dec.
 15, 2021, looking back a year later at her experience during the Jan.
 6 Capitol insurrection.
 Susan Walsh/AP Show More Show Less

-11 of23 Rep. Jason Crow, D-Colo., talks during an interview with The Associated Press in his office on Capitol Hill in Washington, Wednesday, Dec.
+13 of23 Rep. Jason Crow, D-Colo., talks during an interview with The Associated Press in his office on Capitol Hill in Washington, Wednesday, Dec.
 15, 2021, looking back a year later at his experience during the Jan.
 6 Capitol insurrection.
-Susan Walsh/AP Show More Show Less 12 of23
+Susan Walsh/AP Show More Show Less

-13 of23 Papers and gas masks are left behind after House of Representatives members left the floor of the House chamber as protesters try to break into the chamber at the U.S. Capitol on Jan.
+14 of23 Papers and gas masks are left behind after House of Representatives members left the floor of the House chamber as protesters try to break into the chamber at the U.S. Capitol on Jan.
 6, 2021, in Washington.
-J. Scott Applewhite/AP Show More Show Less
+J. Scott Applewhite/AP Show More Show Less 15 of23

-14 of23 Rep. Mike Quigley, D-Ill., shows his text messages as he speaks with The Associated Press about the events on Jan.
+16 of23 Rep. Mike Quigley, D-Ill., shows his text messages as he speaks with The Associated Press about the events on Jan.
 6, 2020, in his office on Capitol Hill, Tuesday, Dec.
 14, 2021 in Washington.
-Alex Brandon/AP Show More Show Less 15 of23
+Alex Brandon/AP Show More Show Less

-16 of23 Rep. Annie Kuster, D-N.H., talks during an interview with The Associated Press in her office on Capitol Hill in Washington, Wednesday, Dec.
+17 of23 Rep. Annie Kuster, D-N.H., talks during an interview with The Associated Press in her office on Capitol Hill in Washington, Wednesday, Dec.
 15, 2021, looking back a year later at her experience during the Jan.
 6 Capitol insurrection.
-Susan Walsh/AP Show More Show Less
+Susan Walsh/AP Show More Show Less 18 of23

 19 of23 Rep. Jason Crow, D-Colo., talks during an interview with The Associated Press in his office on Capitol Hill in Washington, Wednesday, Dec.
 15, 2021, looking back a year later at his experience during the Jan.
 6 Capitol insurrection.
 Susan Walsh/AP Show More Show Less